Kushala01/Kushala01/README.md

 - 📫 How to reach me **kushalasarada17@gmail.com**

-- ⚡ Fun fact **📸 Photography enthusiast: Capturing code and moments in pixels.**
+- ⚡ Fun fact about me **📸 Photography enthusiast: Capturing code and moments in pixels.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">